 Search Vs. Display Ads

 Imagine that you are selling running shoes online via digital marketing channels.
-If you are advertising the shoes on display ads or Facebook, the person looking at it may or may not be interested in a running shoe.
+If you are advertising the shoes on display ads or on Facebook, the person looking at it may or may not be interested in a running shoe.

 However, someone who is searching for a keyword like ‘buy running shoes’ or ‘top 10 running shoes’ on a search engine is more likely to buy a running shoe.